 Easy Step-by-Step Guide to Tomato Container Gardening

 If you have a small space for a garden, growing tomatoes in containers is an easy, effective way to enjoy the fresh flavor of juicy, homegrown tomatoes.
-Learn how to grow tomatoes in pots, including what kind of soil to use and what varieties work best.

 1. Wait Until It's Warm Enough

 Pay attention to frost dates.
 Tomatoes can't withstand frost.
 To figure out the best time to plant tomatoes, know when nighttime temperatures don't dip below 55°F.

 If you purchased young plants early or started them from seed indoors, set them in a sunny windowsill or under a grow light until it's safe to move them outdoors.
 If you decide you want to grow your tomatoes inside, you may experience some success with them, but you'll get far fewer, much smaller tomatoes than if you grow them outside.

 Choose a large container so your plant can develop a root system and have room to spread.
 A plastic or metal container will hold moisture better than terra cotta, but any sturdy pot will work.
 If the container does not come with drainage holes, drill several into the bottom.

 Tomato plants need well-drained soil to avoid becoming waterlogged.
 You should use premium potting soil rather than garden soil which tends to be too heavy and hold too much moisture for tomatoes.